PROBATION & PAROLE VIOLATIONS

 • Should parole be revoked for any reason, offender must recognize that they forfeit all good time or additional credits earned on that portion of their sentence served prior to the granting of parole.
 Offender must serve remainder of sentence as the date of their release on parole.

-Parole Violation Sentencing
+Parole Violation Sentencing in Louisiana

 If a person violates their parole, they will first be given a notice of the claimed violation.
 Next, a preliminary hearing will take place to determine if there was probable cause to warrant the supposed violation.
 A final hearing will be held before the parole board to establish whether or not the incident was, in fact, considered a parole violation.
 If the board agrees that it was, the offender will likely be sent back to prison to serve part or all of the original sentence.
 This is what is known as parole revocation.